rafsid/kaggle-gpt-oss-red-team-challenge-repo/README.md

 ## 🔐 Access Information

-This repository is maintained as **private** for organizational purposes.
+This repository is maintained as **private** for organizational and curation purposes.
-All included write-ups were originally published on Kaggle under the **CC0 (Public Domain)** license and remain freely available on the competition page.
+All included write-ups were originally published under the **CC0 (Public Domain)** license on Kaggle.

+To request access:
+1. Open an issue with the title **"Access Request"**
+2. State your intended use (e.g., research, learning, contribution)
+3. Access will be granted after review

+⚠️ Note: These materials remain freely available on [Kaggle](https://www.kaggle.com/competitions/openai-gpt-oss-20b-red-teaming).
+This repo exists to provide a curated, organized version.

 ## 🎯 What is Red Teaming in AI?